rscalise88/Election-Analysis/README.md

   - 24,801 votes were cast in Arapahoe County, 6.7% of the total votes
   - 306,055 votes were cast in Denver County, 82.8% of the total votes
   - 38,855 votes were cast in Jefferson County, 10.5% of the total votes
+- The county with the highest voter turnout was:
+  - Denver County, wherein 306,0855 votes were cast, 82.8% of the total votes.
 - The candidates were
   - Charles Casper Stockholm
   - Raymon Anthony Doane